Mert-Guenduez/learnityourself/Documentation/Backend Installation.md

 - DBMS (SQL)

-You can also use XAMPP https://www.apachefriends.org/index.html to run the Apache Server as well as a MySQL Database
+You can also use XAMPP https://www.apachefriends.org/index.html to run the Apache Server as well as a MySQL Database Simply put the php Files in the htdocs Directory and Run Apache as well as MySQL in the XAMPP Console

 ### 1.2 Cloning implementation